Are Trends Electric: How will innovations shape our future?

 As prices rise, reducing consumption and costs are key to planning.
 But buyer beware, businesses.
 If you’re buying a new car, or planning a new fleet, local looks good for electrics, while long distance looks like a longer term challenge.

 Author: Fiona Shaw, founder of Wordscapes and publisher of Ethos Magazine.

-Lose yourself in the rest of HM Magazine 5, read the complete edition here.
+Lose yourself in other stories, download the complete HM Magazine here.